NorCalPCA Grants Program

 NorCalPCA looks for varied international and domestic project opportunities benefiting different groups of people, in keeping with the spirit and idea of Peace Corps.
 The persons requesting funds must demonstrate commitment to the project by providing community labor, monetary contributions, local resources and/or training.

-NorCalPCa looks for opportunities to:
+NorCalPCA looks for opportunities to:

 • Provide total project costs